rapidez/rapidez/README.md

 **Is it production ready?**

 > If it fits your needs; yes.
 But most likely something is missing for you, please let us know what so we can work on it.

+## Troubleshooting

+- Make sure Magento is working
+- Clear the cache with `php artisan cache:clear`
+- Reindex the products with `php artisan index:products --force`, the parameter `--force` recreates the whole index
+- Clear the browser cache, in Google Chrome with the "Clear site data" button on the application tab in DevTools

 ## Deploying on a server